damienteo/KIPs/KIPs/kip-19.md

 | Max voting options |                                           Maximum number of options in a proposal                                            |              8 | 8             |
 | Vote differential  | The difference needed between the votes behind the For/Against options (percentage of Total KNC supply in the market needed) |          0.01% | 15%           |
 | Min quorum         |                      Minimum percentage of Total KNC supply in the market needed for the winning option                      |             4% | 20%           |

+The new Timelock Executor has been deployed here: 0x7d4d05B1a1E5775a9C6ca248ABBE629B52C1D9D9 with corresponding configurations.

 ### Other Important Considerations